History of Science in Yellowstone

 By the 1960s, scientific research in Yellowstone had extended beyond the study of the park itself.
 Yellowstone was also a place where researchers advanced techniques for scientific study.
 The National Park Service changed its permitting policy at this time, requiring researchers to demonstrate their projects directly benefited park managers and would help make important decisions.
 As a result, many permits were denied.
 This gave some permit-seekers the impression that research in the park was not as welcome as it had been in the past.
 Around this time, the National Park Service also adopted a goal to host mission-oriented research, and managers sometimes felt free to suggest researchers accordingly adjust their proposals to meet that goal.

 As important as wildlife science has been in Yellowstone’s history, the park’s hot springs have demonstrated immeasurable scientific value.
 In 1966, researcher Thomas Brock discovered Thermus aquaticus, a microorganism capable of surviving in temperatures extreme enough to kill most other living organisms, in a Yellowstone hot spring.
-In 1985, the Cetus Corporation obtained a sample of T. aquaticus from him for use in developing the Polymerase Chain Reaction (PCR) process for rapidly replicating DNA.
+In 1985, the Cetus Corporation obtained a sample of T. aquaticus for use in developing the Polymerase Chain Reaction (PCR) process for rapidly replicating DNA.

 Research studies provide valuable information to the park.
 Dozens of comprehensive studies were completed in the 20 years following the 1988 fires.
 The restoration of wolves in 1995 lead to increased research interest on the complex interactions on the northern range and continues today.
 The active volcanic ecosystem also fuels a wide variety of geologic studies.
 Many of these scientific studies have ramifications far beyond Yellowstone National Park.